What to expect

 Vianen - Schoonhoven - Kinderdijk - Dordrecht

-Ride to Schoonhoven, a city famous for its silverware.
+Ride to Schoonhoven, a city famous for its silverware since 17th century.
 Continue past flat polders to Kinderdijk, a UNESCO site of nineteen 18th century windmills.
-From nearby Alblasserdam, join the boat for the trip to Dordrecht, one of the oldest towns in Holland, which sits at an important shipping intersection.
+From nearby Alblasserdam, take a 10 minute ferry ride to Dordrecht, one of the oldest towns in Holland, which sits at an important shipping intersection.

 Day 3 (Mon):

 Dordrecht - Willemstad - Tholen - Antwerp

 Sail to the beautiful fortified town of Willemstad, cycle to Tholen and on through the forested Wouwse Plantage area to the city of Bergen op Zoom.
 Continue south to the impressive Kreekraksluis lock and take a scenic sail to the port and diamond city of Antwerp – art lovers could also see some of Rubens’ paintings in the Onze Lieve Vrouwe cathedral.
 Take an evening stroll through the beautiful old city centre.